 Customer testimonials have always been an essential strategy in copywriting.
 They’re a tried-and-true tactic for getting potential customers on your side to get you more sales.

 Quality content matters.
-And not just to Google, but to the businesses you want to do business with.
-The quality of your writing should match the quality of your business, and it should be done in a way that excites and inspires others (both human beings and search engines).
+And not just to Google, but to the companies you want to do business with.
+The quality of your writing should match the quality of your business.
+Write in a way that excites and inspires others (both human beings and search engines).